mlswg/mls-architecture/draft-ietf-mls-architecture.md

 acceptable behaviors in a group.
 These policies must be consistent between deployments for them to interoperate:

-- A policy on which ciphersuites are acceptable.
+- A policy on which cipher suites are acceptable.

 - A policy on any mandatory or forbidden MLS extensions.